 The License Agreement is the contract between a resident and Cal State LA that lasts for the duration of the resident's stay (a semester, academic year or summer).

 Living with people can be fun and challenging.
 We expect that roommates will share responsibilities and make compromises.
 If you experience challenges with a roommate, we recommend talking with them about it first.
 If the situation doesn’t improve, speak with your Resident Assistant.
-In some cases, situations will be escalated to the Resident Director for help.
+In some cases, situations will be escalated to the Residence Life Coordinator for help.